wgroeneveld/brainbaking/content/post/2020/09/486-upgrade-sound-blaster.md

 Pin 4 = +5V
 ```

+Note that some static noise will inevitably make it to your boxes if you do decide to connect the motherboard pins to the Sound Blaster.
+That's part of the charm!

 [^perf]: It turns out that I forgot that the _TURBO_ pins were jumpered on themotherboard, but the button was not pressed.
 Without _TURBO_, the performance is comparable to a 386.
 Ouch, what a stupid mistake to make!
 Thanks [VOGONS community](https://www.vogons.org/viewtopic.php?f=46&t=76632) for the hints.